 Deep Clean Your Computer To Avoid Dust Build-Up

 I’ve personally encountered temperature increases in my PC due to dust buildup inside the case.
 This buildup can lead to heat absorption, impairing fan efficiency, reducing CPU cooling, and causing over-temperature errors.
-It was Julia Strax on Quora’s suggestion that helped me solve this issue.
 Regular cleaning is crucial, especially for laptops with limited ventilation.

 Therefore, it is preferable to use a fan blower to clear any dust that may be present inside your PC case.
 To clear the dust that has accumulated inside your CPU heatsink, you can also use a compressed air can.